Optimize your mentorship programs, onboarding process, and other employee matching programs by using LEAD.bot.

 Ready to start your mentorship programs?
 You’ve come to the right place!

 LEAD.bot, the employee-matching app, is capable of matching mentors right to their mentees with our manual matching feature for Slack and team matching feature for Microsoft Teams.
 While the personalized matching feature is slightly different for each messaging system, both of them will help you run long-lasting mentorship programs.

-If you haven’t downloaded LEAD yet, start by downloading LEAD.bot for Slack or Teams at our website, lead.app.
+If you haven’t downloaded LEAD yet, start by downloading LEAD.bot for Slack or Teams at our website, LEAD.app.

 LEAD.bot for Slack supports manual matching, which is a feature that allows you to individually assign matches.
 You can implement manual matching by accessing the advanced dashboard.
 To get there, click on LEAD.bot under “Apps” on the left-hand side of the chat window.
 From there, the “Advanced Dashboard” button will take you to a new window where you can choose a channel and match people within that channel.
-We recommend you invite all mentees and mentors into one channel, so that this process is a little faster.
+We recommend you invite all mentees and mentors into one channel so that this process is a little faster.

-LEAD.bot for Microsoft Teams supports cross-team matching, where you can match people based on which team they are a part of – this means that LEAD.bot will not provide matches between people in the same team.
+LEAD.bot for Microsoft Teams supports cross-team matching, where you can match people based on which team they are a part of – this means that LEAD.bot will not provide matches between people on the same team.
 To access this feature, add LEAD.bot to each team you would like to match.
 For your mentoring program, we recommend creating separate teams for mentors and mentees.
-After you have added LEAD.bot to each team, type “dashboard” to LEAD.bot.
+After you have added LEAD.bot to each team, type “dashboard” into LEAD.bot.
 In the dashboard, click on “Match Settings”, which will take you to the cross-team matching window.